-- Configure View Query.
-Determines whether users can see a button in the Ad Hoc Editor to display the query generated for the view.
+- General Settings to modify the Ad Hoc editor user interface: - Configure View Query.
+Determines whether users can see a button in the Ad Hoc Editor to display the SQL or MDX query generated for the view.
 This can be useful for advanced users, but you should consider your data security before enabling this.
-Admin users can always view queries in the Ad Hoc Cache (see 7.9.3, "Managing the Ad Hoc Cache," on page 127). - Ad Hoc Filter List of Values Row Limit.
+Admin users can always view queries in the Ad Hoc Cache (see 7.9.5, "Ad Hoc Cache Management," on page 129). - Display Null as Zero.
+Determines the appearance of null values in crosstabs and time-series charts.
+By default, this setting is disabled and null values are displayed as empty cell in crosstabs or missing points in time series charts (thus causing irregular intervals).
+When checked, null values are displayed as zero in crosstabs and in time-series (creating regular intervals).
+Regardless of this setting, null values are always displayed as zero in all other chart types. - Query Limits to preserve resources used by queries when Ad Hoc views are designed and run: - Ad Hoc Filter List of Values Row Limit.
 The maximum number of items that should be displayed in the Condition Editor when a user defines filters for an Ad Hoc view that is based on a Domain.
 If this limit is exceeded when users define filters, JasperReports Server displays a message to that effect.
 Setting this to a lower value can improve performance. - Ad Hoc Dataset Row Limit.
 The maximum number of rows that an Ad Hoc view can return.
 JasperReports Server truncates the data when the limit is reached.
 Setting this to a lower number may improve performance, but your reports may not reflect the full data set. - Ad Hoc Query Timeout.
 The number of seconds the server should wait before timing out an Ad Hoc view while running its query.
 Setting this to a lower number may prevent exceptions when users run Ad Hoc views.
-Setting this to a higher number may prevent complex calculations from timing out, but may use more database connections.
+Setting this to a higher number may prevent complex calculations from timing out, but may use more database connections. - Data Policies that determine how JasperReports Server handles data loading and processing for certain kinds of Ad Hoc views.
+See Ad Hoc Data Policies in the next section.